OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 As part of the replication approach of Riak it is possible to replicate, and reconcile between clusters with different `n_val`s, different node counts, different vnode counts (i.e. ring sizes) and different storage backends.
 It is common in Riak production systems to maintain a single-node, `n_val=1` cluster, with a potentially lower ring size, that represents a backup; where that cluster may be in a diverse geographical occasion to the primary production clusters.

 Having a backup cluster may be considered as a backup in itself, or as a staging post from which to take further backups.

-Note that the real-time replication fetches use a queue on the source cluster, and that queue will grow (as small on-disk references to changes) should the sink (i.e. in this case the backup cluster) pause consumption.
-After re-connecting, the sink cluster will catch-up on the missing changes from the queue, and when reconciliation is re-enabled that catch-up can be confirmed.
+The real-time replication process that keeps the backup in-sync use a queue on the source cluster, and that queue will grow (as small on-disk references to changes) should the sink (i.e. the backup cluster) pause consumption.
+After resuming replication, the sink cluster will catch-up on the missing changes from the queue, and when reconciliation is re-enabled that catch-up can be confirmed.
 There is flexibility to disconnect a backup cluster, hold it at a point in time, and then in the future reconnect and fast-forward to the current state, then prove that the fast-forward was successful - with automatic resolution of any unexpected deltas.

 Backup clusters are not a prerequisite for taking backups, but they can be a flexible and efficient starting point; and in some cases act as an alternative.

 #### Leveled - hot backups

-If a cluster uses only the leveled backend, a hot backup may be taken across the cluster using the `riak_client:hotbackup/4` function from `bin/riak remote_console` on any node within the cluster.
+If a cluster uses only the leveled backend, a hot backup may be taken across the cluster using the `riak_client:hotbackup/4` function from [the `remote_console`](#remote-console) on any node within the cluster.

 There are four inputs to the function required:

 - A backup path; all nodes will be required to support the same path, the path cannot be to the current folder in which leveled is running, but the path must be on the same volume as the current data path (e.g. you could use `<PLATFORM_DATA_DIR>/backup` as a backup to `<PLATFORM_DATA_DIR>/leveled`).
 - The `n_val` of the cluster.
 - The coverage plan `n_val` of the cluster; to prompt a backup on all vnodes concurrently these two results should match.
 It is possible to backup only one copy of the data i.e. by setting the `n_val` to 3 and the coverage `n_val` to 1.
-It is easier to understand and reason about the result of the backup if: the cluster uses the same `n_val` for all buckets; and the coverage plan `n_val` is set to that `n_val`.
+It is, though, easier to understand and reason about the result of the backup if the cluster uses the same `n_val` for all bucketsm, and the coverage plan `n_val` is set to that `n_val`.
 - A client; e.g. a `C` where `{ok, C} = riak:local_client()`.

 The backup at each vnode backend will first: